 - Trained and mentored over 625 new construction trades workers

 - Delivered over 60 community building projects for local charities, non-profits and neighbourhood associations

 - Trained over 650 new and existing homeowners in hands-on basic home maintenance techniques

-- Chosen by Virgin Unite Canada Inc. in 2015, 2016 and 2017 as one of 12 non-profits across Canada to receive funding through the RE*Generation initiative
+- Chosen by Virgin Unite Canada Inc. since 2015 as one of 12 non-profits across Canada to receive funding through the RE*Generation initiative

 - Partnered with the Ministry of Training, Colleges and Universities, the City of Hamilton and Hamilton Community Foundation to deliver the Neighbourhood Home Improvement Program in 2013 and 2014; a 26-week work experience for 21 unemployed individuals

-- Trained 38 Custodian and Maintenance Repair persons, and Superintendents for CityHousing Hamilton
+- Trained/tested over 50 Custodian and Maintenance Repair persons, and Superintendents for CityHousing Hamilton

 - Partnered with Banyan Non-Profit Management Services to construct new cabins and other facilities for a children’s camp north of Peterborough

 - Highlighted as a success story in the Ontario Government’s Poverty Reduction Strategy (2008)

 - Partnered with YWCA to deliver three “Women in the Trades” training and mentoring programs